Service Detail

 Scope Includes

-• Industrial site and structural packages
+• Industrial site and structural packages including tilt-wall panels, structural steel, pre-engineered metal building systems, and specialty concrete

-• Fire protection and life-safety scope alignment
+• Fire protection and life-safety scope including foam suppression, NFPA 13 wet pipe systems, and egress sequencing

-• Phased turnover support for active operational campuses
+• Phased turnover support for active operational campuses where production cannot be interrupted during adjacent construction

 Execution Process